Skip to main content

 Solution

-NORC is using primary and secondary data to understand the demonstration’s impact.
+NORC is using primary and secondary data to understand the Demonstration’s impact.

 NORC is leading a mixed-methods evaluation to capture insights about the implementation process and overall impact of the Demonstration and associated investments.
 This approach uses primary and secondary data to describe trends in utilization, quality and cost and how the Demonstration has transformed care for Vermonters with Medicaid coverage over the five-year period.